mph-/lcapy/doc/schematics.rst

 `triangle` is an equilateral triangle.
 Its shape can be changed with the `aspect` attribute.
 It has anchors `n`, `e`, `s`, `w`, `c`, `c1`, `c2`, `c3`,

-The label of a shape can be replaced by an image, using the `image` keyword.
+The label of a shape can be replaced by an image, using the `image` attribute.
 For example,

 .. literalinclude:: examples/schematics/image1.sch